Estinox/estinox.github.io/_posts/2020-01-25-Learning-How-To-Learn-Part-1.md

 _“I don't know what's the matter with people: they don't learn by understanding, they learn by some other way — by rote or something.
 Their knowledge is so fragile!” – Richard P. Feynman_

+Happy Chinese New Year!
 Two major points about learning in this article:
 * How learning happens
 * How to promote better learning